Deploying Keycloak on AWS ECS with Fargate using Terraform

 - Application Load Balancer (ALB) distributes traffic across multiple instances

-Security & Reliability
+Security and Reliability

 - Security groups and network ACLs control traffic flow